Hurricane Gordon

 International governments and agencies through the United Nations sent relief supplies and monetary assistance to Haiti, following Gordon's devastating impact there.
 American soldiers were already stationed in the country to restore the ousted Jean-Bertrand Aristide to the presidency.
 The troops helped in rescues and worked to restore a damaged road between Port-au-Prince and Jacmel.
-Despite the deaths and damage, the name was not retired following the season.
+Despite the high death toll and significant damage recorded, the name was not retired following the season.